Greensboro, North Carolina

 Weatherspoon Art Museum

-Weatherspoon Art Museum has had the privilege to welcome well-known artists into their collection including Matisse, de Kooning, Calder, Hesse, LeWitt , Sherman, Warhol and many more.
-Fifteen or more annual exhibitions are held.
+Weatherspoon Art Museum has welcomed well-known artists into its collection including Matisse, de Kooning, Calder, Hesse, LeWitt, Sherman, Warhol, and many more.
+The museum holds 15 or more annual exhibitions.

 The Museum’s educational offerings include docent-led tours; gallery talks, lectures, and panel discussions; film and video series; after-hour social events; and hands-on workshops.